 While high-resolution palaeoenvironmental proxies for Egypt are effectively absent in this early period, our understanding of the hydroclimatic impacts of the sequence of eruptions between 168 and 158 BCE can be advanced by climate modeling.
+The distribution of sulfate across both poles (Sigl et al., 2015) identifies the first eruption (168 BCE) as the largest and likely occurring in the tropics, followed by three

+- 175 equally separated and comparably moderate-sized extratropical eruptions in the northern hemisphere.
 No previous study has specifically explored such a set of four closely consecutive eruptions or their impacts on the regional hydroclimate of a major ancient-era civilization.
-The few previous studies that have thus far examined the climatic and societal effects of eruption clusters include an exploration of the volcanic event cluster of the early 12th century (between 1108 and 1110 CE) (Guillet et al., 2020), the double event of the 6th century in 536 and 540 CE (Toohey et al., 2016), perhaps better seen as a triple event, in view of the additional, if much smaller, eruption in 546 (Sigl et al., 2015), and the eruption cluster from 1637 to 1641 (Stoffel et al., 2022; Huhtamaa et al., 2022).
-These studies have variously employed palaeoclimatic data, written evidence and/or climate model simulation to reveal the strong negative temperature anomalies over the Northern hemisphere following these eruptions, thereby suggesting the potential for adverse effects on crop yields and providing a climatic context by which to better understand the human history of these periods (Guillet et al. 2020; Toohey et al. 2016; Stoffel et al., 2022).

-In this study, our main intent is to advance our understanding of the likely hydroclimatic impact of his eruption quartet as a foundation for further work aimed at establishing the nature of the causality underlying the observed association between volcanic eruptions and Ptolemaic-era internal revolts.
-We thus use a computationally expensive but more sophisticated version of the National Aeronautics and 195 Space Administration (NASA), Goddard Institute for Space Studies (GISS) Earth system model, GISS ModelE2.1-MATRIX (Bauer et al. 2008; Bauer et al. 2020), to simulate the series of eruptions from 168 to 158 BCE and analyze the impacts on regional hydroclimate over the Nile River basin.
+The few previous studies that have thus far examined the climatic and societal effects of eruption clusters include an exploration of the volcanic event cluster of the early 12th century (between 1108 and 1110 CE) (Guillet et al., 2020), the double event - of the 6th century in 536 and 540 CE (Toohey et al., 2016), perhaps better seen as a triple event, in view of the additional, if much smaller, eruption in 546 (Sigl et al., 2015), and the eruption cluster from 1637 to 1641 (Stoffel et al., 2022).
+These studies have variously employed palaeoclimatic data, written evidence and/or climate model simulation to reveal the strong negative temperature anomalies over the Northern hemisphere following these eruptions, thereby suggesting the potential for adverse effects on terp yields and providing a climatic context by which to better understand the human history of these - Providing a climate context by which to better understand the number instory of these periods (Guillet et al. 2020; Toohey et al. 2016; Stoffel et al., 2022).
+In this study, we thus use a computationally expensive but more sophisticated version of the National Aeronautics and Space Administration (NASA), Goddard Institute for Space Studies (GISS) Earth system model, GISS ModelE, to simulate the series of eruptions from 168 to 158 BCE and analyze the impacts - 190 on regional hydroclimate over the Nile River basin.
+GISS ModelE2.1-MATRIX is the version of ModelE that has interactive chemistry and aerosol microphysics (MATRIX; Bauer et al., 2008, Bauer et al., 2020).
 Details of the model and methodology employed to conduct the experiment and analysis are discussed in section 2.
-Our 200 estimation of the background climate of the 2.5k (orbital and greenhouse gases (GHGs) changes only), together with the impacts due to PMIP4 vegetations are considered under section 3.
-Further subsections here evaluate the NASA GISS ModelE for its modelling capability in resolving the microphysical properties of volcanic aerosols during this period and analyze the radiative impacts of the aerosols arising from this eruption, which control the radiative and the hydroclimatic impacts of volcanic eruptions (Timmreck et al 2009; Timmreck et al., 2010; Schmidt et al. 2010).
-Finally, the discussion and conclusion 205 (section 4) summarizes our results and considers how they can advance our understanding of the period's fraught human history in Egypt.
-This case of 4 closely consecutive eruptions presents a unique case to study the role of multiple eruptions on regional climate over such a critical region (Nile Basin).
+Our estimation of the background climate of the 2.5k (orbital and greenhouse gases (GHGs) changes only), together with the impacts due to PMIP4 vegetations are analysed and discussed in under

+- 195 section 3.
+Further, sub-sections under the section 3 also focus on the evaluating the NASA GISS ModelE simulated volcanic aerosol properties during this period and analyzed the radiative impacts of volcanic aerosols due to this set of 4 eruptions.
+These results focus on analyzing the modelling capability to resolve the microphysical properties of volcanic aerosols, aerosol optical depth and evaluation of aerosol size, which controls the radiative and the climatic impacts of volcanic eruptions (Timmreck et al 2009; Schmidt - et al. 2010).
+This is important because enormous volcanic eruptions may not have comparatively more significant climate impacts due to higher collision, larger size and affected radiative feedback (Timmreck et al., 2010).
+In section3, we also focus on analyzing the hydroclimatic impacts of volcanic quartet over the Nile basin region.
+Finally, the discussion and conclusion section summarize the results and consider how they can advance our understanding of the period's fraught human history in Egypt.
+This case of 4 - 205 consecutive eruptions presents a unique case to study the role of multiple eruptions on regional climate over such a critical region (Nile Basin).

-210 2.
-Methodology & Experiment design
+2. Methodology & Experiment design